karrick/godirwalk/README.md

 you nearly the same output.
-This library calls the same `syscall` functions to do the work, but it makes fewer calls, does not throw away information that it might need, and creates less memory churn along the way by reusing the same scratch buffer rather than reallocating a new buffer every time it reads data from the operating system.
+This library calls the same `syscall` functions to do the work, but it makes fewer calls, does not throw away information that it might need, and creates less memory churn along the way by reusing the same scratch buffer for reading from a directory rather than reallocating a new buffer every time it reads file system entry data from the operating system.

 While traversing a file system directory tree, `filepath.Walk` obtains the list of immediate descendants of a directory, and throws away the